glauret/glauret.github.io/index.md

 # About me

-I have 1.5 years of experience in Data Analytics and 4 years experience in the finance industry.
-After coming back from Chicago where I worked as a Corporate Credit Analyst for a French Investment Bank, I attended an intensive Data Bootcamp in Paris and took my first steps in the Data World
+I have a dual background in Data Analytics and Finance.
+After working as a Corporate Credit Analyst for a French Investment Bank in Chicago for 2 years, I attended an intensive Data Bootcamp in Paris to venture into the Data World.

-Quickly after, I joined  Ankorstore as a Business Data Analyst.
-Ankorstore is the fastest growing European B2B marketplace reaching unicorn status in only two years.
+Soon after, I joined Ankorstore as a Business Data Analyst.
+Ankorstore is a rapidly growing European B2B marketplace that achieved unicorn status in just two years.
 The company's mission is to connect brands with the best independent retailers in Europe.
-My role involved:
+In my role, I was responsible for:
 * **Conducting data analysis** to support business decision-making on CX and Logistic topics
 * **Developing and implementing data visualization tools** to monitor the performance of the Fulfillment Center and improve Sales processes
 * **Creating and monitoring new metrics** to better understand brands behaviors on the platform

-I completed the Google Data Analytics Professional Certificate and I'm currently working on the Advanced Certificate.
+Believing in continuous improvement, I also completed the Google Data Analytics Professional Certificate while working.
+Currently, I am pursuing the Advanced Certificate.

+Now, I am seeking the next stage of my career, aiming to join a fast-growing company in the UK for a hands-on role as a Senior Data Analyst.

 [My resume available here](https://drive.google.com/file/d/1FSssg7I-3M8xb7kFZ9PGRMuxTtKpH7D2/view?usp=sharing)